l3dlp-sandbox/kikofernandez.github.io/_pages/index.md

 author_profile: true
 ---

+## **January 2024**

+- Submitted together with Laura Voinea our Erlang 2024 workshop proposal to ICFP.

+## **December 2023**

+- Ingela A. Andin and myself, both working on OTP, where invited to BEAM Radio to talk about the Erlang programming language, how we started, and how we work in the OTP team maintaining and developing the Erlang programming language.

 ## **October 2023**

 - Happy to announce that I will be the industrial supervisor of a master student